Autodesk/revit-ifc/README.md

 An archive of the original SourceForge forums can be found [here](https://sourceforge.net/p/ifcexporter/discussion/).

+## Issues and Labels
+When reporting an issue, please use the **Labels** to classify the nature of the issue to the best of your knowledge.

+**Issue Type**
+- Problem
+- Enhancement

+**Issue Components**
+- UI/UX
+- Export
+- Import
+- Documentation
+- Geometry
+- Parameters-properties
+- Performance

+**Issue Status** (set by Autodesk Developers)
+- Rejected
+- In Progress
+- Cannot Duplicate
+- Duplicate
+- Fixed

+Ideally, each Issue should include a Type and Component Label from the reporting user.
+The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
+These Labels will make it easier to track issues and resolutions from both end user and developer sides.

 ## License

 The Revit IFC open source uses the Lesser General Public License version 2.0 (LGPLv2).
 It relies on ANTLR 4 which uses the BSD license.